arduinocc04/AAC/README.md

 1. `pacman -S libpng ncurses eigen`

 # Documentation
 - We use doxygen for documentation.
 1. `pacman -S doxygen`
 2. `cd doc && doxygen doxy.conf`

-# How to build
-1. `mkdir build && cd build`
-3. `cmake ..`
-4. `make`

 # How to use
-1. Generate ascii image file: generate ascii character file and `tools/ascii2image/ascii2image.sh ASCII_CHARACTER_FILE OUTPUT_FOLDER`
+1. `./install.sh`